lauriemerrell/msia423-merrell-copacases/README.md

 All files needed to run the pipeline or the app directly are saved in the root directory.

 ## References
 Direct lines of code are cited as comments inline.
 These inline references are aggregated here (Does not include documentation for packages themselves -- they are implied resources.
 Requirements.txt has full list of packages needed.)
 The app UI was built using Bootstrap.
+References regarding the data itself are in the presentation in the deliverables directory and linked in the app Web UI.
 Model pipeline:
 - https://stackoverflow.com/questions/27975069/how-to-filter-rows-containing-a-string-pattern-from-a-pandas-dataframe
 - https://stackoverflow.com/questions/53699012/performant-cartesian-product-cross-join-with-pandas